 Alex Padesky's work on cognitive-behavioural patterns is often reflected in how social skills are taught.
 By changing how a child thinks about a social situation, they can change their behaviour.
 For example, a child might learn that a peer bumping into them was an accident rather than a deliberate attack.
 This shift in perspective can prevent many playground conflicts.

 Building self-esteem is not about empty praise.
 It is about helping children develop a realistic and positive sense of self.
-ELSAs might create a "success journal" with a pupil to track their daily achievements.
+ELSAs might create a "success journal" with a learner to track their daily achievements.
 This tangible evidence helps the child internalise their capabilities over time.

 Anger is a natural emotion, but it can become a problem when it leads to destructive behaviour.
 ELSAs teach children to recognise the physical signs of anger before it boils over.
 This might include a racing heart, clenched fists, or a hot face.
 Once these signs are identified, the child can use "calm-down" strategies.